 A master’s degree in nursing has higher earning potential.

 Most nurses enter the profession because they have a calling to help others.
-However, salary should also be consideration.
-Those who hold master’s degree make well into the mid-$90,000s per year, according to the Nurses Journal.
+However, salary should also be a consideration.
+Those who hold master’s degrees make well into the mid-$90,000s per year, according to the Nurses Journal.
 That’s well above the $70,000 median salary reported in May 2017 by the federal government for registered nurses with a bachelor’s degree.

 You Want an In-Demand Job

 Overall, the demand for nurses is high.
 The U.S. Bureau of Labor Statistics (BLS) projects a 15% increase in nursing jobs by 2026.
 That translates into more than 438,000 new nursing jobs.